vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 1. Fork the repository and pull it into your local machine.
-2. Install all the required packages by simply typing "pip3 install -r requirements.txt" in the terminal opened inside visual_odometry/ folder.
+2. Install all the required packages by simply typing "pip3 install -r requirements.txt" in the terminal opened inside the root folder.
 ```